raoasifraza11/learn-web-development-resources/README.md

 * [HTML5 Basic](http://www.w3schools.com/html/) - an introduction about HTML5 and basic concepts.
 * [Learn the basics of HTML](https://www.udemy.com/html-in-1-hour/) - Learn HTML in a hour for free!.
 * [Learn Html5 & CSS3 from scratch](https://www.udemy.com/learn-html5-css3-from-scratch/learn/v4/overview) - Learn Html5 & CSS3 from scratch-Embrace the New Global Standard.
+* [HTML Start Here (&#9658;$)](https://webdesign.tutsplus.com/courses/start-here-learn-html-basics) - The most critical first step to becoming a web designer is learning how to code HTML.

 #### CSS